 These encounters can seem so obviously meaningless just reading about them, but what strangers in society think can cause genuine hurt.
 People face rejection every day for any reason, making them care about being “liked” all the more.
 People become passionate about vapid things.
 Their judgment is based in vanity.

 Vanity causes people to be misinformed, distracted and even hurt.
 When Job was suffering, a friend told him that vanity begets vanity.
 “Let not him that is deceived trust in vanity: for vanity shall be his recompense” (Job 15:31).
 When Job, continually relied on God in his pain instead of crying out against Him or choosing his own way, he returned to fullness and was restored.

 It took Jonah being swallowed by a whale to remember who he needed to turn his attention back to: “When my soul fainted within me, I remembered the Lord: and my prayer came in unto thee, into thine holy temple.
 They that observe lying vanities forsake their own mercy.
 But, I will sacrifice unto thee with the voice of thanksgiving; I will pay that that I have vowed.
 Salvation is of the Lord” Jonah 2:7-9.

 The individual cannot ultimately look to himself or to the opinions of human beings to know who he is.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!